Lokathor/lokathor.github.io/README.md

 # Lokathor's Ecosystem Guide

-Here's a guide to the stuff that I, Lokathor, use, and that I think you might also find useful.
+Here's a guide to the stuff that I, Lokathor, personally use, and that I think is high enough quality that you might also find it useful.

-It's very short, because programming was a mistake, second only to us crawing out of the oceans in the first place.

 ## Useful Libraries